cubee-cb/linux-vr-compat/README.md

         - See [the VRChat folder](vrchat/launch-ton-save-manager.sh) for an example launch script using flatpak Protontricks.
         - Seems to work fine.
 Finds save files in the logs, saves copy when clicked, and even OSC works.
             - You can test OSC with [Rin the Witch](https://vrchat.com/home/avatar/avtr_0ae41d3f-ae4a-437d-b429-4b1dbb217d20) from Spookality 2024.
 The gold on her outfit should change colour to match the Terror's colour shown in the UI.
 Use the HSV colours setting.
 - Sometimes launching in VR bombards me with Anti-Cheat errors, despite using the start script.
 These errors actually have text though, saying the files failed to verify, and may also be related to the system being overloaded while starting.
-Perhaps this is due to a HDD bottleneck.
+Perhaps this was due to a HDD bottleneck, notably this hasn't yet occured since moving my OS and VRChat to an SSD.
 - Videos on video players get stretched, while on PICO Standalone and Windows they get letterboxed.
     - Exhibited on ProTV 3 in [my home world](https://vrchat.com/home/launch?worldId=wrld_f79b0387-d681-409a-bbe8-4a40cc8528ce).